erebe/personal-server/README.md

 # Automatic deployment <a name="deployment"></a>

 Next step is to automatically deploy new releases of my images/application.
-I chose to not automate the change in my infrastructure code (Kubernetes configs) as when I am doing those changes, I am already behind the screen touching this part of the code/repository, so deploying it is just a `make xxx` away.
+I chose to not automate the change in my infrastructure code (Kubernetes configs) as when I am doing those changes, I am already behind the screen touching this part of the code/repository, so deploying it is just a make xxx away.

 In my case what I want to automate is the deployment of new release of my software.
-For example, when I working on a project (not in this repository), I don't want to go back to this repository to bump something or do a `make xxx`.
-I just want to release of new version of my application images and it being deployed automatically.
+For example, when I am working on a project (not in this repository), I don't want to go back to this repository to bump something or do a make xxx.
+I just want to release of a new version of my application images and it being deployed automatically.

-For that, I am going to put in place a webhook thanks to [this great project](https://github.com/adnanh/webhook).
+For that, I am going to put in place a webhook thanks to this great project.
 It will allow me to

  * Make automatic deployment possible while my kubernetes api-server is not reachable from internet
  * Centralize my deployment logic inside this repository
  * While making possible for external project to call this deployer with a simple HTTP call

-**Warning**: If your kube-apiserver is reachable from internet and that you want to also automate the deployment of your infra, please use [skaffold](https://skaffold.dev/docs/pipeline-stages/deployers/).
-The tool have been made for that and allow to streamline things easily.
+**Warning**: If your kube-apiserver is reachable from internet and that you want to also automate the deployment of your infra, please use Skaffold.
+The tool have been made for that and allow streamlining things easily.

 As I don't tag my personal images, I always use latest (an equivalent for prod if you want) my deployments are pretty simple.
 1. Delete the current pod